linainsaf/datascienceforall/docs/en/docker/docker_python_app.md

 docker ps
 ```

 If you see the container UP and running, then you can open your web browser and navigate to [http://localhost:80/](http://localhost:80/).
-You should see the message "Hello World!" displayed in your browser.
+You should see the message "Hello World!" displayed in your browser 🥳

 ### Why `0.0.0.0` and not `localhost`